Marcone1983/The-Architect/README_SETUP.md

 ### From Expo:
 1. Go to https://expo.dev
-2. Click on "The Factory" project
+2. Click on "The Architect" project
 3. Go to "Builds"
 4. Download the APK when ready